A Thermodynamic Structure of Asymptotic Inference: Identifying an integrating factor and a first law

 The correspondence with classical thermodynamics can be made explicit by comparing with

-In thermodynamics, intensive and extensive variables are paired up so that the left hand size $dU$ ends up being extensive (i.e. Euler homogenous of order 1).
-In (\ref{firstlaw}), $m$ is taken to be extensive as sampling is a resource and additional samples can be thought of as requiring effort.
-Variance is also additive and therefore extensive as well.
-Finally, from the definition of the variables, $\Theta$ is extensive and $H$ is intensive.
-Mapping the first law with (\ref{thermofirstlaw}), we can identify $(-m)$ as a quasi-volume and $\sigma^2/m$ as a quasi-pressure.
+In thermodynamics, intensive and extensive variables are paired so that $dU$ is extensive (i.e.\ Euler homogeneous of order one under system scaling).
+In (\ref{firstlaw}), $m$ can be thought of as being extensive since sampling is a resource and additional samples require effort.
+The variance $\sigma^2$ is also additive under aggregation and is therefore extensive as well.
+Unlike thermal systems, however, extensivity here depends on how scaling is defined in the inferential setting.
+In general, $m$ and $\sigma^2$ can be varied independently, and no unique notion of extensivity works across all state variables.
+If one were to restrict to transformations that preserve the constancy of the estimator variance $\mathrm{Var}(\hat{\theta}_m)=\sigma^2/m$, then increasing $\sigma^2$ requires a proportional increase in $m$.
+In such an example, $\Theta = 2(\sigma^2 + m\sigma_R^2)$ scales linearly and is therefore extensive, while $H$, depending only on the ratio $\sigma^2/m$, remains invariant and is thus intensive.

 Specific cases further clarify the analogy with thermal physics.
 For a quasi-isochoric process ($dm = 0$), the quasi-heat equals $d\sigma^2$.
 In the limit of vanishing representation noise, $\Theta \approx 2\sigma^2$, and the quasi-heat can therefore be written as $d\Theta/2$.
 For a one-dimensional ideal gas, the corresponding expression is $k_B dT/2$ when normalized to be intensive.
 Since the variance of the Maxwell–Boltzmann velocity distribution equals $k_B T$, this makes the two sides structurally similar.
 A gas-law-like relation follows from $\Theta = 2(\sigma^2+m\sigma_R^2)$, yielding $\sigma^2/m = \Theta/(2m) - \sigma_R^2$.
 In the limit of zero representation noise, this reduces to $(\sigma^2/m) m \approx \Theta/2$.
 Finally, in the case where sampled values are positively correlated (due to sampling too quickly within a correlation time period, for example), an additional positive term is required to correct for the variance.
 In the thermodynamic case, this would be analogous to having particles which have a \textit{repulsive} force, thus adding to the internal energy.